 The garage door should operate smoothly and with reasonable ease.
-The door can become miss-aligned and require adjustment, which Fall Creek Homes will provide.
+The door can become missaligned and require adjustment, which Fall Creek Homes will provide.
 The residential garage doors are only rated to withstand a 40 mph wind.
 Any man doors or attic access holes left open when the overhead door is closed will create a vacuum and pull the door in and possibly damage the door.
 This is not covered by warranty.

-Light Visible
+Light Visible & Water Penetration

-Garage overhead doors cannot be airtight.
+Garage overhead doors cannot be air or water tight.
 Some light will be visible around the edges and across the top of the door.
-Severe weather conditions may result in some precipitation entering around the door.
+Expect water to come in with precipitation or if ground water is present.
+Fall Creek Homes does not warrant water, air, or dirt penetration into the garage.